ShahzainAhmed/ShahzainAhmed/README.md

 - ⚡ Fun fact: ...
 -->
 - ⚡ I am an <b> Microsoft Learn Student Ambassador.</b>
-- 🥅 My Goal is to learn and explore more about <b> Technology & open-source projects. </b>
+- 🥅 My Goal is to learn and explore more about <b> Technology & Artificial Intelligence. </b>
 - 🔭 I’m currently working and learning <b> Database & MATLAB. </b>
 - 🌱 I’m trying to improve and polish my skills on <b> Web-Development & Graphic Designing.</b>